willbaskett/MedROAR/README.md

 # MedROAR
 MedROAR is multi-modal embedding model for medical records.
 It hierarchically clusters patients based on whatever patient records may be avalible.
 It is intended to identify a patient's clinical subgroup without requiring comprehensive patient records, which may not be avalible.
-Identifying a patient's clinical subgroup allows for improved personalized treatment which can improve clinical outcomes.
+Identifying a patient's clinical subgroup allows for more personalized treatment which can improve clinical outcomes.

 ![Clusters Of Patients Who Will Die In The Future Found by MedROAR](resources/cluster.png)